 Beginning students must audition on the instrument or voice of their choice before being accepted into the carillon program.
 The audition consists of a slow and a rapid work of your selection, both of which you are comfortable playing.
 The purpose of the audition is to appraise your musicality under the most favorable circumstances possible.
 To audition contact the University Carillonist, Jeff Davis at email@example.com.

-Auditions for Fall semester 2013 will be held on Friday, January 17 from 1-3 PM in room 135 Morrison.
+Auditions will be held during the first day of instruction.
 Sign up on the bulletin board outside of 104 Morrison Hall.